jaden-miguel/tri-cities-ev-analysis/report.md

 ## Conclusion

-Using Washington’s **Electric Vehicle Population** dataset【75374942803867†L94-L99】, this SQL‑based project provides insights into EV adoption within the Tri‑Cities region.
+Using Washington’s **Electric Vehicle Population** dataset, this SQL‑based project provides insights into EV adoption within the Tri‑Cities region.
 The data show that:

 * **BEVs dominate** the local market; more than three‑quarters of registered EVs are battery‑electric vehicles, reflecting strong consumer confidence in fully electric models.
 * **Tesla** is by far the most popular manufacturer, accounting for nearly half of all EVs.
 Other leading brands include Ford, Chevrolet, Toyota and Nissan, but none approach Tesla’s volume.